CambridgeNuclear/SCONE/docs/User Manual.rst

 These are fields which are piecewise constant and are endowed with a distance calculation to compute the distance until the value of the field changes.
 These can be used for imposing density and temperature distributions across the system in a convenient manner.
+Can be initialised either with an explicit definition or with a path to the field definition.

 Currently there is only one available PieceConstantField: